thomasabishop/eolas/Programming_Languages/Python/Syntax/Lists_in_Python.md

 We distinguish `del` from `remove` when removing elements from lists:

 - `del` requires an index value
-- `remove` requires a value reference (i.e. the mame of the element rather than its index)
+- `remove` requires a value reference (i.e. the name of the element rather than its index)

 `del` is simple deletion whereas `remove` searches the list.
 Therefore `del` is more efficient.